Living in America is a dream for many expats, but the complexities of applying for a green card are a challenge.

 However, an H1B Work Visa is temporary and complex.

 You’d be permitted to work in America but would then need to apply for labour certification to qualify for a long-term green card.

 - Contribute to Department of Defence research and development projects

 - Have a distinguished ability in their field

 Most H1-B visa applicants end up in a lottery, with strict limits on the number of expats approved each fiscal year.
 They require the employer to petition the application and apply for approval as part of a merit-based system.

 An EB-2 green card is simplified in that the foreign national can self-petition and doesn’t need an employer to verify their case to apply for a green card or even have a permanent job offer on the table.

-There is also a national interest waiver, whereby if you have a desirable skill, the government might suspend the customary conditions.
+There is also a national interest waiver, whereby the government might suspend the customary conditions if you have a desirable skill.
 Examples include medical professions.